Adult Admission for Veterans

 Scholarships for Adult Transfer Students

-The scholarship is awarded based on strength of academic performance.
-Full-time transfer students with 30 earned credit hours from their institution and who meet the GPA guidelines are eligible.
 Transfer students with less than 30 earned credit hours will be considered for the same scholarships, but their complete academic history will be used (high school GPA, class rank, ACT/SAT scores and college GPA).
-All students are eligible to file for need-based aid by completing the FAFSA form and requires a 2.75 GPA at the end of the student’s second year of study for renewal.
+All students are eligible to file for need-based aid by completing the FAFSA form at www.fafsa.gov.

 Columbus State Community College Scholarship